 - Support the Protocol Review Committee, the Data Safety and Monitoring Committee, and internal grants review

 ServicesThe Biostatistics and Bioinformatics Shared Resource team can help researchers:

 - Choose the optimal design that answers research questions most efficiently and directly.

 - Determine the appropriate statistical power and sample size.

 - Select the most reliable and relevant endpoints and measurements for a particular study.

 - Perform expert data analysis that fully utilizes the information in the data.

-- Ensure data integrity and state-of-the-art data analysis practices.
+- Ensure data integrity and apply state-of-the-art data analysis practices.